 The PE department share the vision of engaging pupils in a lifelong love of physical activity, promoting sport for all and inclusion.
-The department aspires to promote a healthy lifestyle that pupils continue to develop through their future years and we live out our school Christian values of Hope and Respect here.
+The department aspires to promote a healthy lifestyle that pupils continue to develop through their future years.

 Art